 This is a low-cost test that poses no serious risks to your health.

-The results of your test can be determined using a titer, which is a measurement of how much your blood can be diluted before RF antibodies are undetectable.
+The results of your test are reported as a titer, which is a measurement of how much your blood can be diluted before RF antibodies are undetectable.
 In the titer method, a ratio of less than 1:80 is considered normal, or less than 60 units of RF per milliliter of blood.